-The date of the earliest catacombs in Odessa is difficult to determine (as they were all widened at a later date) but likely date back to the 1600s if not farther.
-However, the catacombs began to truly grow into their astonishing, labyrinthian form in the early 1800s when the limestone quarried from them was used to build much of the city.
+The date of the earliest catacombs in Odessa is difficult to determine (as they were all widened at a later date), but they likely date back to the 1600s, if not farther.
+However, the catacombs began to truly grow into their astonishing, labyrinthine form in the early 1800s, when the limestone quarried from them was used to build much of the city.

 Odessa’s catacombs quickly became the preferred hideout of rebels, criminals, and eccentrics.
-During WWII though the Soviets had been forced out of the city they left behind dozens of soviet organized Ukrainian rebel groups hidden below the city in the expansive catacombs.
+During WWII, although the Soviets had been forced out of the city, they left behind dozens of soviet-organized Ukrainian rebel groups hidden below the city in the expansive catacombs.

-Hiding in the catacombs for as much as 13 months, literally below the noses and feet of the Nazi's above, they waited for a chance to strike or relay information.
-The men (and women, the rebel groups usually contained a least a few women) would play chess, checkers, cook, and listen to Soviet Radio, generally trying to make a normal life below the surface of the city.
+Hiding in the catacombs for as much as 13 months, literally below the noses and feet of the Nazis above, the rebels waited for a chance to strike or relay information.
+These men and women would play chess, checkers, cook, and listen to Soviet Radio, generally trying to make a normal life below the surface of the city.
 They tried to ignore the malnutrition and malaria which afflicted many of them.
-Many of the partisan groups lived in the catacombs for the entirety of the rest of the war and on occasion the partisan groups even managed to blow up German facilities.
+Many of the partisan groups lived in the catacombs for the entirety of the rest of the war, and on occasion the partisan groups even managed to blow up German facilities.

 Today there is an entire Ukrainian subculture of catacomb explorers with dozens of semiprofessional groups, often quite competitive, exploring the catacombs.
 They go on multi-day underground treks, known as expeditions, to document and map the system.
-Should one get lost in the catacombs, (as happens every couple of years) these groups put asides their differences and mount large search expeditions.
+Should someone get lost in the catacombs (as happens every couple of years), these groups put aside their differences and mount large search expeditions.
 They have rescued a number of children who have wandered into the catacombs.

-Partisan weapon caches such as rifles and grenades are occasionally still found within the tunnels, and about once every five years, a body is found.
-On rare occasion these bodies are almost perfectly mummified, freeze dried by the cold, dry air of the tunnels.
-While most of the time the bodies found are from long ago, bones of soldiers and smugglers, more recent accidents have been known to happen.
+Partisan weapon caches such as rifles and grenades are occasionally still found within the tunnels, and about once every five years a body is found.
+On rare occasions these bodies are almost perfectly mummified, freeze dried by the cold, dry air of the tunnels.
+While most of the time the bodies found are from long ago, stumbling across old bones of soldiers and smugglers from more recent accidents has been known to happen.